-Being ‘outed’ by someone is when someone else shares your LGBTQ+ identity with others, without your consent.
+Being ‘outed’ by someone is when someone else shares your LGBT+ identity with others, without your consent.
 This is wrong; it is always up to you whether you share parts of your identity with others.

 There are no rules and no normal ‘coming out’ experience; people need to do what is right for them.
 It is important you do not put pressure on yourself to come out.
 If you do decide to come out, allow yourself the time to feel comfortable, confident and trusting towards the person you are coming out to.

 Coming out isn’t something you have to do alone.
-Accessing local LGBTQ+ support groups and being in contact with like-minded people can be really beneficial.
+Accessing local LGBT+ support groups and being in contact with like-minded people can be really beneficial.
 This can build people’s confidence and help with talking to loved ones about how they feel.